ADD CONDITION

 Storage and Handling

-When handling the product, do not puncture or incinerate it, as the contents are under pressure and could pose a safety risk.
+When handling the product, do not puncture or incinerate it, as it contains pressurized contents.
+After application, avoid exposing the treated area to heat or direct sunlight to maintain its effectiveness and safety.
 Following these guidelines will help you use the product safely and effectively.

 Additional Information

-You should use this topical spray on the affected area, applying it no more than 3 to 4 times daily if you are an adult or a child aged 12 years and older.
-If the user is under 12, consult a doctor first.
-It's important to avoid using the spray while smoking or near heat and flames, and do not store it above 104°F or puncture the container, as it is under pressure.
+You should apply the spray product topically to the affected area, using it no more than 3 to 4 times a day if you are an adult or a child aged 12 years and older.
+If the user is under 12 years old, it's important to consult a doctor before use.

 FAQ

-This product temporarily alleviates minor aches and pains of muscles and joints associated with conditions like arthritis, simple backache, strains, bruises, and cramps.
+This drug temporarily alleviates minor aches and pains of muscles and joints associated with conditions like arthritis, simple backache, strains, bruises, and cramps.

 How should I use this product?